» Academics » Course Requirements

 In view of the highly varied academic backgrounds of students in GCB, members of the Advisory Committee meet with each student individually twice per semester (Year 1 and 2) and plan courses and rotations.
 Under the GCB curriculum, students are required to take three classes per semester prior to the Candidacy Exam, in addition to their lab work.
 The advising committee helps design a course schedule for each student that matches his/her needs and interests.

-- Introduction to Genome Science (GCB 531) (J. Hogenesch and J. Murray)
+- Experimental Genome Science (GCB 534) (J. Hogenesch and J. Murray)

 This course serves as an introduction to the main laboratory and theoretical aspects of genomics and computational biology.
 The main topics discussed center around the analysis of sequences (annotation, alignment, homology, gene finding, variation between sequences, phylogeny reconstruction/estimation), and the functional analysis of genes (expression levels, proteomics, screens for mutants), together with a discussion of gene mapping, linkage disequilibrium, genetics of complex diseases, and integrative genomics.